 The case is valued based on the injury and the out-of-pocket expenses that are justified by the injury.
 Compensation for pain and suffering is known as General Damages, which are capped at €500,000.
 Compensation for out-of-pocket expenses is known as special damages, and these are not capped.

-Every Personal Injury case the Plaintiff’s solicitor must complete the Injuries Board’s form and submit it with a medical report prior to the expiration of two years from the date of the accident, unless it is an infant case.
+Every Personal Injury case the Plaintiff’s solicitor must complete the Injuries Board’s form.
+It must be submitted with a medical report prior to the expiration of two years from the date of the accident, unless it is an infant case.
 The Injuries Board then have nine months to deal with the Plaintiff’s case.
 In some cases, this can be extended to fifteen months.

 The Defendant will then be invited to state their position.
-If the Defendant denies liability or disagrees with the Injury Board’s dealing with the matter, the Injury Board may be asked to release the case to the Courts for a more “traditional” proceeding.
+In some cases, The Injury Board may be asked to release the case to the Courts for a “traditional” proceeding.
+This occurs when the Defendant denies liability or disagrees with the Injury Board’s dealing with the matter.

 In Catastrophic Injury cases, the Plaintiff’s solicitor can make an application under Section 17 of the Civil Liability Act to have the Injuries Board release the case on the basis that the case is too complicated for the Injuries Board to deal with in the time that the Injuries Board have been given.
 This is the course we always adopt in McMahon Goldrick when dealing with our Catastrophic Injury cases.